c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

 #### Introduction

-When a seasoned software developer decides which technology to use for a new project, they will most likely choose the one they know best.
+When seasoned software developers decide which technology to use for a new project, they will most likely choose the one they know the best.
 This is the right decision in most cases, except when a new technology offers capabilities that were previously unavailable.
 In such situations, the time and effort spent learning something new will be justified and paid off.

 This article provides developers with an introduction to the gRPC framework.
 In the first part, we explain what it is, how it originated, and which problems and how  it solves.
-The second part presents the main code patterns for using the gRPC framework in Java clients and servers.
+The second part presents the code fragments for using the gRPC framework in Java clients and servers.

 #### What is gRPC